mattischrome/console-blog/content/posts/five-superheroes-we-can-live-without/index.md

 - Lists
 - Eleven
 title: Five Superheroes We Can Live Without
-heroImage: ../../assets/images/defaultHero.jpg
-description: The other day while writing some rather self-pitying notes in my blog book (yes, I handwrite all
 ---
 The other day while writing some rather self-pitying notes in my blog book (yes, I handwrite all this rubbish before I go to bed at night!)
 I came up with some useless superheroes, or rather the only superheroes that a washed-up guy in his early thirties could hope to be.
 Because I haven’t got any ideas for “five things on the fifth” this month, I decided to flesh out a few of these.
 Last month I began the five on the fifth meme with [five things to try if you can’t sleep](five-things-to-try-when-you-cant-sleep) and so this is a rather forced attempt to keep it going.
 I promise that I will try and think of more interesting posts on these lines for months.